cwmatthew/clarusway-devenv/README.md

 ### - Setting up .gitconfig file

-- This setup is platform independent, you can either execute commands below or copy [.gitconfig][./.gitconfig] file to your home directory and change relevant lines with your identity using a text editor.
+- This setup is platform independent, you can either execute commands below or copy [.gitconfig](.gitconfig) file to your home directory and change relevant lines with your identity using a text editor.

   ```bash
   git config --global user.name "Your Name"
   git config --global user.email "youremail@example.com"
   ```

 ## Configure Git for Windows